imagej/imagej.github.io/_pages/plugins/trackmate/actions/trackmate-extrack.md

 This computation should be relatively quick.

 Once the computation is over, it pushes new numerical features to the TrackMate session.
-For instance, if you go back to the main TrackMate window, and click the `Spots` button in the _Display options_ panel, you will see that the spots have now two new numerical features, _P stack_ and _P diffusive_:
+For instance, if you go back to the main TrackMate window, and click the `Spots` button in the _Display options_ panel, you will see that the spots have now two new numerical features, _P stuck_ and _P diffusive_:

 {% include img src='/media/plugins/trackmate/actions/trackmate-extrack-06.png' align='center'  %}

 These numerical values can be used to generate a visualization of the current state in TrackMate.
-In the same TrackMate panel, in _Color spots by_, choose `Probability diffusive` unders the _Spot features_ category.
+In the same TrackMate panel, in _Color spots by_, choose `Probability diffusive` under the _Spot features_ category.
 Do the same for the _Color tracks by_ settings.
 Click on the two `auto` buttons next to the min and max to have the display range automatically set from 0 to 1.